cjortegon/NextFruit/README.md

 # Next Fruit
-Machine Learning and Computer Vision Applied to Strawberries Classification System This software was developed to research and understand the automatic process of fruit classification using Artificial Interlligence techniques.
+Machine Learning and Computer Vision techniques applied to a Strawberries Classification System.

+This software was developed in order to research and understand the automatic process of fruit classification using Artificial Intelligence techniques.